 Over the past decades, there has been extensive research demonstrating psychosocial influences on the development and course of various medical illnesses.
 The work of Robert Ader and others in the field of psychoneuroimmunology (PNI) has been instrumental in showing the bi-directional interactions between brain, behavior and the immune system.
 PNI represents a shift from the predominately biomedical paradigm towards establishing a biological basis for how the mind can influence the body through biological processes.

 PNI research has recognized that the nervous and immune systems communicate through a common biochemical language that involves shared neuroendocrine hormones, neurotransmitters, cytokines, and their receptors.[19]
 It has been found that immune system health and physical health in general are influenced by psychological processes, including learning, psychological stress, emotions, and sensation, through neural and endocrine pathways.
 The immune system can selectively up- and down-regulate its responses under different conditions.
-For example, acute stress generally is associated with enhanced immunity, and long-term or chronic stressors are linked to suppressed immune function.[20]
+For example, acute stress generally is associated with enhanced immunity, including increases in circulating concentrations of proinflammatory cytokines and the expression of proinflammatory genes that are driven by activation of the sympathetic nervous system.[220,221] This is considered to be an adaptive response to the physical threats that might occur following attack, preparing the immune system to proactively address potential infection and tissue damage.[222]
+On the other hand, long-term or chronic stressors are linked to suppressed immune function,[20] including increases in inflammation and decreases in antiviral and adaptive immunity.[223,224]

 Emotional states can also influence immunological and inflammatory parameters.
 Candace Pert’s research found that neuropeptides and neurotransmitters act directly upon the immune system, suggesting a mechanism through which emotions and immunology are deeply interdependent.[21]
 She asks, “Is the peptide first, or the emotion?”[21]
 One study found that experimentally induced negative mood is associated with suppression of the immune system, and positive mood is associated with enhancement of chemotaxis, a measure of immune function.[22]
 These relationships are especially relevant to immunologically-mediated health problems, including infectious disease, cancer, autoimmunity, allergy, and wound-healing.[23]
-Interestingly, patients with PTSD have been found to exhibit a number of immunological changes such as increased circulatory inflammatory markers, increased reactivity to antigen skin tests, lower natural killer cell activity and lower total T lymphocyte counts.[24]

-In the past decade, the brain-gut axis has become an increasing focus of psychoneuroimmunological research.
+In the past several decades, the brain-gut axis has become an increasing focus of psychoneuroimmunological research.
 There is a growing volume of data to indicate that the immune system is a major communication pathway between gut microbes (complex ecosystem with a diverse range of organisms and a sophisticated genomic structure) and the brain, and may play an important role in stress-related illness.[25]
-Further understanding of the brain-gut axis has the potential to provide new areas for development for psychotropic medications.[26]
-Bidirectional relationships between the immune system, nervous system, and psychological processes likely exist in certain disorders such as inflammatory bowel disease (IBD).
-Stress can affect IBD, and IBD is associated with an increased risk of psychological difficulty.[27]
+Microbes are known to affect neurotransmitter modulation and synthesis, including serotonin metabolism, and can activate the central nervous system via neuroimmune and neuroendocrine pathways.[239]
+Maintenance of the gastrointestinal (GI) tract's microbiome is especially important, as many microbes aid in digestive processes and curtail the proliferation of more dangerous pathogens like C. difficile.[240]

 Neuroplasticity